Spraying Gelcoat: Do It Right and Protect Your Vessel for Many Years

 - Avoid applying gelcoat in direct sunlight.

 - Choose your day carefully and watch the weather.
-Never apply gelcoat in temperatures below 60 degrees F, and above 80 degrees F.
+Never apply gelcoat in temperatures below 60 degrees F or above 80 degrees F.

 - Allow for ventilation.
 Never apply gelcoat in an enclosed space.